EMBRYOPSIDA Pirani & Prado

 Synonymy: Tamaceae Berchtold & J. Presl, Tamnaceae J. Kickx f.

 Evolution: Divergence & Distribution.
-For an evaluation of the fossil record, see Iles (2015), Viruel et al. (2015) and Raz (2017); the latter thought that the oldest fossil attributable to the genus was from derposits in the Paris basin that were early Eocene, ca 47.8 m.y.a, age.
+For an evaluation of the fossil record, see Iles (2015), Viruel et al. (2015) and Raz (2017); the latter thought that the oldest fossil attributable to the genus was from derposits in the Paris basin ca 47.8 Ma, early Eocene in age.

 Viruel et al. (2015: many dates) discuss the biogeographic history of Diocorea; most diversification is Oligocene or later, and Madagascar was colonized from Asia.
-Schols et al. (2005b) outline pollen evolution, while Martí and Ortiz (1963) discuss aspects of cytological evolution.
+There have been four movements into the Neotropics (Couto et al. 2018).

 Ecology & Physiology.
 Dioscoreaceae are a major clade of mostly rather herbaceous twining climbers that have some sort of rhizome/"tuber"/underground rootstock.